elasticpath/elasticpath-dev/docs/promotions-builder/promotions-builder-api/item-level-promotions/create-an-Item-percent-product-attribute.md

 ### Body

-For descriptions about the fields, refer to [Rules Promotion API overview](/docs/rule-promotions/rule-promotions-api/rule-promotions-api-overview).
+For descriptions about the fields, refer to [Promotions Builder API overview](/docs/promotions-builder/promotions-builder-api/promotions-builder-api-overview).

 ## Request Example